 You will be asked to demonstrate your navigation and boat handling skills.

 Even experienced boaties must complete the briefing.
-Each boat is unique and we want to show you the specific features and quirks of your boat.
+So it doesn’t matter if you are well versed in private yacht chartering or never rented a catamaran or bareboat.
+Each boat is unique and we want to show you the specific features and quirks of your boat and sailing it.
 We will give you local advice on places to visit with the current weather and wind forecast in mind, and what conditions can be expected in certain locations.
 We will also conduct an inventory and equipment check with you, to ensure everything is on board, in place and in good working order before you depart.

 Your briefing can start as early as 8am, so we recommend arriving to our Airlie Beach base the afternoon prior to commencing your charter and taking up the ‘Stay Aboard’ option.
 Our intention is to have you fully briefed and underway by midday, which is your official charter start time.